theparthway/docs/docs/developers/protocol/Protocol/Bitcoin/Bitcoin.md

 sidebar_label: Bitcoin
 ---

-# Bitcoin

-Garden Finance is a decentralized finance (DeFi) platform that specializes in cross-chain swaps, primarily focusing on the exchange between Bitcoin (BTC) and its Ethereum-based equivalent, Wrapped Bitcoin (WBTC).
-To achieve this, Garden Finance leverages the innovative concept of Atomic Swaps.
-This mechanism allows users to exchange assets across different blockchains without the need for a trusted intermediary, ensuring that the exchange is completed or refunded in full.

-The following sections provide a detailed overview of the Atomic Swap script used by Garden Finance.

-## Atomic Swap Script

 Garden Finance uses given Bitcoin script for Atomic Swap, it is a Hash Time-Locked Contract (HTLC), a type of smart contract that allows for conditional execution of a Bitcoin transaction.
 This script is designed for atomic swaps, cross-chain exchanges, or any scenario where funds should be released only if specific conditions are met within a certain time-frame.

+## Atomic Swap Script

 ```typescript
 OP_IF